 Unfortunately, we found no guarantee offered by Nature’s Bounty.
 In our view, a solid guarantee reflects the manufacturer’s belief in its product and a money-back guarantee allows the user to test the product without risk.

-Conclusion of Our Nature’s Bounty Fish Oil 1000 mg Review
+Conclusion for Our Nature’s Bounty Fish Oil 1000 mg Review

 However, the drawbacks are also notable.
 Perhaps most concerning is the long list of unnecessary secondary ingredients.
 These contain potential allergens that may harm some individuals.
 There also seems to be no independent verification of purity and safety.
 This is especially concerning in a product made outside the United States in a non-FDA registered facility.
 Nature’s Bounty also appears to offer no money-back guarantee, which leads us to doubt the product’s efficacy.
 Our bottom line is that, after careful consideration, we cannot recommend this product.